Wenceslas Cobergher: Painter

-Before being known as an engineer, Cobergher began his career as a painter and an architect.
+Cobergher began his career as a painter and an architect.
 In 1573 he started his studies in Antwerp as an apprentice to the painter Marten de Vos.
 Following the example of his master, Cobergher left for Italy in 1579, trying to fulfil the dream of every artist to study Italian art and culture.
 On his way there he stayed briefly in Paris, where he learned about his illegitimate birth from seeing the will of his deceased mother.
 He returned to Antwerp right away to settle some legal matters relating to this discovery.
 Later in the year, he set forth again to Italy.
 He settled in Naples in 1580 (as attested by a contract) and remained there till 1597.

 In Naples he worked under contract for eight ducats together with the Flemish painter and art dealer Cornelis de Smet.
 He returned briefly to Antwerp in 1583, buying goods with borrowed money for his second trip to Italy.
 He is mentioned again in Naples in 1588.
 In 1591 he allied himself with another compatriot, the painter Jacob Franckaert the Elder (before 1551–1601).

 He moved to Rome in 1597 (as attested in a letter to Peter Paul Rubens by Jacques Cools).
 During that time he had also been preparing a numismatic book in the tradition of Hendrik Goltzius.
 He must also have built up a reputation as an art connoisseur, since in 1598 he was asked to make an inventory and set a value on the paintings of the deceased cardinal Bonelli.